All Graphs with at most 8 nodes are 2-interval-PCGs: Introduction

 When $k= 1$, the \Int{1} class coincides with the PCG class.
 Instead, already when $k= 2$ the graph class of PCGs is strictly contained in the graph class of \Int{2}s; indeed, there exist graphs that are not PCGs but are \Int{2}s: the smallest such graph has 8 nodes \cite{Durocher2015}; other graphs that are not in PCG but are in \Int{2} are wheels ({\em i.e.}, one universal node connected to all the nodes of a cycle) with at least 9 nodes and a restricted subclass of series-parallel graphs \cite{Ahmed2017}.

-It is also known that \Int{2}s do not contain all graphs and the smallest known graph outside this class has 135 nodes \cite{nostro}.
-A natural question is which is the smallest value of $n$ such that there exists an $n$ node graph that is not a \Int{2}.
-In this paper, we make one step in this direction: it is known that all graphs with at most 7 nodes are PCGs \cite{Calamoneri2012} and hence \Int{2}s; here we show that all graphs with 8 nodes are \Int{2}s, and to do it, it is enough to focus on the 8 node graphs that are not PCGs.
+It is also known that \Int{2}s do not contain all graphs and the smallest known graph outside this class has 135 nodes \cite{nostro}; moreover, it is known that some classes of graphs, such as grid graphs, are in \Int{2}, whatever their size \cite{PPR2023}.
+A natural question is which is the smallest value of $n$ such that there exists an $n$-node graph that is not a \Int{2}.
+In this paper, we take one step in this direction: it is known that all graphs with at most 7 nodes are PCGs \cite{Calamoneri2012} and hence \Int{2}s; here we show that all graphs with 8 nodes are \Int{2}s, and to do it, it is enough to focus on the 8-node graphs that are not PCGs.
 Note that we are working analogously as for PCGs.
 Indeed, the first graph recognized to be outside the PCG class had 15 nodes \cite{Yanhaona2010}; in order to find the smallest graph not in PCG, Phillips \cite{Phillips} first proved in an exhaustive way that all graphs with less than five nodes are PCGs, then the result was extended to all graphs with at most seven nodes \cite{Calamoneri2012} and later to all bipartite graphs on eight nodes \cite{Mehnaz2013}.
 Finally, Durocher, Mondal, and Rahman \cite{Durocher2015} proved that there exists a graph with 8 nodes that is not a PCG.